zhouxiaoxiaoxujian/SpriteBuilderX/README.md

     This branch requires the use of https://github.com/newnon/cocos2d-x

-After you have created a new project with command line, then replace completely `cocos` folder from `newnon/cocos2d-x`
+After you have created a new project with command line, then replace files completely inside `cocos2d` folder from `newnon/cocos2d-x/cocos`

 Core Features: